QuaternionPi/Pedestrian-Trip-Planner/README.md

 # Pedestrian Trip Planner

-This is a Final Project for CMPT 353 at Simon Fraser University.
-It trains a Machine Learning model to create optimally nice pedestrian routes around The City of Vancouver.
+This is a final project for CMPT 353 Computational Data Science at Simon Fraser University.
+It creates optimally nice pedestrian routes around the City of Vancouver.

 ## To run